 What is website usability testing?

-Usability testing is a process where a set of designated users test out the design and development of a website.
-The users are made to interact with the interface in various ways to assess how well they interact with the website, if there are any potential loopholes, and whether you made the right design decisions.
-Usability website testing gives you a glimpse into how the target audience might use your website in reality.
-Once you triage what the website is lacking, it becomes easy to fix any design, layout, or coding issues before your website goes live.
+Website usability testing is a process where a set of designated, real users test out the design and development of an internet site.
+Users are asked to interact with the website’s interface in various ways to assess how well they do so, if there are any potential roadblocks, and whether or not the right design decisions were made.
+Usability website testing gives you a glimpse into how your target audience might use your website in reality.
+Once you discover what your website is lacking, fixing any design, layout, or coding issues before your website goes live becomes easier.

 The benefits of website user testing

-In this era of expansive data consumption, most visitors are looking for a unique and fast experience, and are not willing to spare time on a website that is not user-friendly.
-32.3% of visitors bounce off the page if the load time exceeds 7 seconds.
+In this era of expansive data consumption, most visitors are looking for unique and positive experiences rather than wasting time on websites that are not user-friendly.
+32.3% of visitors bounce off a page if the loading time exceeds 7 seconds.

-The biggest benefit of website testing is to pre-emptively tackle any issues that might arise.
-Armed with an insight into your website’s potential and weaknesses, you can then provide a premium user-experience.
+The biggest benefit of website testing is to pre-emptively tackle any usability issues that might arise.
+Armed with valuable insights into both your website’s potential and its weaknesses, you can then tweak it to provide a premium user-experience.

 Let us delve into the various benefits of testing a website for usability:

-Having visitors is great but having long-term repeat visitors should be the goal of any successful website.
-The usability testing helps with understanding a website’s retention rate and the user behavior, which in turn helps in the overall website improvement.
+While just having visitors is great, acquiring long-term, repeat users should be the goal of any successful website.
+Usability testing helps with understanding a website’s retention rate and user behavior, which in turn helps with improving the website in general.

 Reduces development and support costs

-Being able to identify bugs and issues beforehand gives you the ability to save on additional developmental costs.
-Once the website is live, making code or design changes will always cost extra - not to mention the potential customer complaints and downtimes that can further expand your costs.
-In fact, it costs up to 100 times more to fix a UX error after development than prior to it.
+Being able to identify bugs and issues preemptively gives you the ability to save on additional developmental costs.
+Once a website goes live, making code or design changes will always cost extra - in terms of both money and time spent by the design team and development team - as well as result in potential customer complaints and downtimes that can eat further into your budget.
+In fact, it costs up to 100 times more to fix a UX error after the development phase than prior to it.

-By conducting usability testing, you can observe user behavior in real-time.
-Including the end-users in the decision-making process, helps you empathize with their needs and come up with a better UX design that caters to the real needs of the users and not only to the perceived ones.
+By conducting usability testing, you can observe your end-user’s behavior in real-time.
+Including them in the decision-making process helps you empathize with their needs and come up with a better UX design that caters to the real needs of actual users, not just to those of an assumed target audience.

 Identify lacking aspects of your website

 Even carefully crafted websites are bound to have issues.
-Problems like broken links, website errors, content issues, and layout discrepancies can create setbacks.
-Website usability testing can help pinpoint the unresponsive areas of the website.
+Problems such as broken links, website errors, content issues, or layout discrepancies can all cause setbacks.
+Website usability testing can help pinpoint any unresponsive areas of a website.

 Provide a better user experience and increase sales

-It’s a no-brainer that a happy customer is a repeat customer.
-By conducting website user testing, you can keep the users engaged by providing a great user experience and increase sales in the process.
-In fact, according to a Career Foundry report, over $1.4 trillion is lost yearly by e-commerce companies due to bad UX.
+It’s a no-brainer that a happier user is more likely to become a repeat customer.
+By conducting website user testing, you can keep visitors engaged by providing a great user experience and increase sales as a result.
+In fact, according to a Career Foundry report, over $1.4 trillion is lost yearly by e-commerce companies due to a bad UX on their websites.